Online Student Handbook

 Cell Phones and Other Such Devices

 These items lead to disruption and shall not be used during regular school hours.
-Cell phones must be turned off and put away during class time unless approved by the teacher.
+They must be turned off and put away during instructional time, unless approved by the teacher.
+This policy also applies to hallways during instructional time.
+Teachers and staff will follow a common classroom protocol of red (no phones), blue (limited teacher directed phone usage) and green phone usage (for audio support with teacher direction) during the day.
 Laser pens, electronic games, or other gambling devices, etc. are not allowed in school.
-These items are subject to confiscation.
-It is recommended that these items not be brought to school.
-The school is not responsible for loss or theft of these items.
+The school is not responsible for the loss or theft of these items.

 Dance Rules